Master

 Ask a student!

-Meet Nicole: the student ambassador for Cognitive Neuroscience.
+Meet Vasileia: the student ambassador for Cognitive Neuroscience.

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!

-Follow Nicole and ask your questions on Instagram
+Follow Vasileia and ask your questions on Instagram

 • Douwe’s extra mile in health: “Answer philosophical questions with the knowledge from biological psychology to better understand who we are as humans.”